 Umpire: Know ineligibles.
 Do not be as deep as for other scrimmage plays.
 When the runner has made a quick thrust into the line, move quickly to the dead ball pile and ensure the ball is not moved forward after it is declared dead.
-When the ball is snapped on or inside the 5-yard line, assume primary responsibility for ruling on passer beyond the neutral zone.
+When the ball is snapped on or inside B's 5-yard line, assume primary responsibility for ruling on passer beyond the neutral zone.
 Be aware of the goal line and do not block the sideline officials' view.
 Never signal score but assist the H and L, verbally or visually, if necessary.

-Head Line Judge/Line Judge: Initial position must be wide, out of bounds, off the sideline.
-When the ball is snapped between B's 10 and 5-yard lines, H and L release slowly downfield at the snap and staying ahead of the runner all the way to the goal line.
+Head Line Judge/Line Judge: When the ball is put in play outside B's 7-yard line rule on action as in any scrimmage down, except the F or S will cover the goal line.
+Stop at the 2-yard line, releasing ball carrier to the F/S. When the ball is put in play at or inside B's 7-yard line you are responsible for the goal line.
 When the ball is snapped at or inside B's 5-yard line (going in) move to the goal line at the snap.
 The one exception is when the line to gain is between you and the goal line.
 In that instance, go to the line to gain and be prepared to move quickly to the goal line.
 Move toward the goal line and rule on the score or an accurate forward progress spot when you see the ball.
 If the ball's forward progress is short of the goal line, move in on the ball mark and hold the dead-ball spot until ball is spotted for the next play Communicate and think Goal Line.
 You must be on the goal line to rule on a score.
 Be alert for a forward pass.
+Check responsibilities with the F or S prior to EVERY scrimmage down in this area.

-Use "Reverse Goal Line" mechanics to provide goal line coverage when Team A snaps the ball on or behind its 3-yard line.
+Use "Reverse Goal Line" mechanic to provide goal line coverage when Team A snaps the ball on or behind its 3-yard line.
 At the snap, move immediately to the goal line.
 When snapped between A's 3 and 10-yard line, L will hold the line of scrimmage, and H will read the play and react to the goal line, if necessary.
 Be alert for fumbles and players who provide impetus for the ball being in the end zone.